 Calculating support obligations require a though understanding of how military members get paid and what can be considered as income in determining support.

-Attorney Mehaffie has helped many military members in divorce cases.
-She also represents non-military members and provides advice on how to properly protect assets.
+We have helped many military members in divorce cases.
+We also represents non-military members and provides advice on how to properly protect assets.